aspose-cells/Aspose.Cells-Doc-md/english/pythonjava/developer-guide/html/export-print-area-range-to-html/_index.md

 ---

 ## **Export print area range to HTML**
-Aspose.Cells for Python via Java supports exporting only the print area i.e. selected range of cells instead of the entire she'st to HTML.
+Aspose.Cells for Python via Java supports exporting only the print area, i.e., a selected range of cells, instead of the entire sheet to HTML.
 For this, the API provides the [HtmlSaveOptions.ExportPrintAreaOnly](https://reference.aspose.com/cells/python/asposecells.api/htmlsaveoptions#ExportPrintAreaOnly) property.
 Setting this property to **True** will only export the print area.

 The following sample code demonstrates the use of the [HtmlSaveOptions.ExportPrintAreaOnly](https://reference.aspose.com/cells/python/asposecells.api/htmlsaveoptions#ExportPrintAreaOnly) property to export only the print area to HTML.